hoangnm/react-native-week-view/README.md

 />
 ```

 * **`goToDate(date, animated = true)`**: the component navigates to a custom date.
 Note: if the target date has not been rendered before, there may be a delay on the animation.
-See [this issue](https://github.com/hoangnm/react-native-schedule-week-view/issues/54) for details.
 * **`goToNextPage(animated = true)`**: the component navigates to the next page (to the future).
 Note: if `prependMostRecent` is `true`, and the component is near the last page rendered, there may be a delay on the animation.
 * **`goToPrevPage(animated = true)`**: the component navigates to the previous page (to the past).
 Note: if `prependMostRecent` is `false` (the default), and the component is near the first page rendered, there may be a delay on the animation.